 On the layer mask of this Hue/Saturation adjustment layer, I erased the effect on the red parts.
 Use a soft round black brush for masking and you can see the below image for reference.

-Place the fractal 1 image to main document and drag this layer below the dancer and dancer copy layer.
-Change its blend mode to Screen to get rid from the black background and position it as shown below.
+Place the fractal 1 image to the main document and drag this layer below the dancer and dancer copy layer.
+Change its blend mode to Screen to get rid of the black background and position it as shown below.